strudel-science/strudel-kit/docs/getting-started/6-customize-app.md

 <AppBar color="default" position="static">
 ```

 There are many ways to modify the styles of the elements in a component or on a page.
 In this tutorial you will use the MUI `sx` prop to change the styles of specific components.
 It's possible to use traditional methods like CSS classes for this too, but the `sx` prop allows you to easily utilize the global theme and create dynamic styles and states.
-You can read more about the `sx` prop in the (MUI documentation)[https://mui.com/material-ui/customization/how-to-customize/].
+You can read more about the `sx` prop in the [MUI documentation](https://mui.com/material-ui/customization/how-to-customize/).

 To change the background color of the `AppBar` add the `sx` prop and set the `backgroundColor` property to `primary.main`: